 Info For Retailers

-With citizens in 7 Canadian provinces and all 50 states coming together to choose a non-GMO lifestyle, participating stores saw an average sales increase of 11.5% for Non-GMO Project Verified items (SPINS).
-Together, we generated 8.2 million Facebook impressions and drove the Verification of nearly 1500 new products in just over one month.
+Participating stores in 2014 saw an average sales increase of 9.8% for Non-GMO Project Verified items in the month of October (SPINS).
+Together, we generated 10.9 million Facebook impressions and drove the Verification of nearly 2,004 new products in just over one month.

-- Staff Training Tools and logbook copy to help your team address consumer questions, and tell your story
+- Training tools to help your team address consumer questions

-- Merchandising tools, including endcap planograms, shelf-talker graphics, and a list of Non-GMO Project Verified UPCs, to help your customers start choosing Non-GMO Project Verified in the aisles
+- Themed collateral, access to print-on-demand materials, and a list of Non-GMO Project Verified UPCs, to help your customers start choosing Non-GMO Project Verified in the aisles

 - And much more!

 Protecting consumer choice and a non-GMO food supply require a multi-faceted approach, and lots of teamwork.
 Together, we have the power to create a food system that values safe, healthy non-GMO food.
-Get involved today!
-We look forward to supporting you in this critical work.
+Register today!

 Non-GMO month is an excellent opportunity to educate and energize customers about choosing non- GMO verified products.
 Our customers were very excited to see all of the verified products available to them.
 Our events and promotions drove both sales and important dialogue around the threat of Genetically Modified foods.
 From shelf tags, posters and brochures to staff training material the project made it so easy to roll- out our celebrations.
 The micro site for retailers offers excellent, streamlined communications and the calendar of events helped keep us on track.